-The Company invests mainly in corporate bonds, which are normally readily convertible into cash, so it holds relatively small amounts of cash.
+The Company invests mainly in corporate bonds, which are normally highly liquid, so it holds relatively small amounts of cash.
 It accepts the risk that during times of stress, there may be market value losses realised by liquidating bonds.

 AEL maintains sufficient cash and highly rated marketable securities, to fund claim payments and operations.